Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 February 29, 2024

 Change Healthcare confirms BlackCat is behind the attack.
-BlackCat claims to have stolen six terabytes of data from Change Healthcare, including patient Social Security numbers, medical records, and information on active military personnel.
+BlackCat claims to have stolen 6TB of data from Change Healthcare.
+The data included patient Social Security numbers, medical records, and information on active military personnel.

 March 1, 2024